 “I will be home most of the day but I do have to go out for various things throughout the day.
 Please call me if I am gone and you need anything.”

 “I should be home by 2 pm if you have any questions or concerns.”

-“I am going to visit my neighbor across the street while you work, but just come get me if you need me.”
+“I am going to visit a family member across the street while you work, but just come get me if you need me.”

 Randomly Show Up

 It is your home, and you shouldn’t feel uneasy about randomly showing up to see what the contractor is doing at any given time.
 Of course, you should make sure you are out of their way and that your presence isn’t a safety concern.

 When you randomly show up, let them know you are in the home so they aren’t taken by surprise.

 What to Say: